 The Directors aim to act fairly as between the Company's shareholders.
-The Board's approach to shareholder relations is summarised in the Corporate Governance Statement beginning on page 42.
+The Board's approach to shareholder relations is summarised in the Corporate Governance Statement beginning on page 41.
 The Chairman's Statement beginning on page 5 also provides an explanation of the approach taken by the Directors during the year to achieve the Board's long-term aim of ensuring that the Company's shares trade at a price close to the NAV per share, as well as steps that the Board has taken to reduce the Company's own impact on the environment.
+The Board also monitors the impact of the Company's investments on the environment (see the Environmental Impact Statement beginning on page 19).